velexi-research/VLXI-Cookiecutter-DVC-Dataset/template-docs/README-Template-Usage.md

       ```

 5. Replace the `README.md` and `LICENSE` files with dataset-specific versions.
-   Templates are available in the `templates` directory.
+   Exampes are available in the `template-docs/examples` directory.

 ### 2.2.
-Template Files
+Example and Template Files

-Template files and directories are indicated by the 'template' suffix.
-These
+Example and template files are indicated by the "example" and "template"
-files and directories are intended to simplify the set up of the data
+suffixes, respectively.
+These files are intended to simplify the set up of
-repository.
-When appropriate, they should be renamed (with the 'template'
+the data repository.
+When appropriate, they should be renamed (with the
-suffix removed).
+"example" or "template" suffix removed).

 ------------------------------------------------------------------------------